Server Runtime

 Server-side movement helpers include:

-Source/Tests/Test_ServerEngine.cpp includes overdue movement tests that verify route completion and blocked-hex stopping behavior.
+Source/Tests/Test_ServerEngine.cpp includes overdue movement tests that verify route completion, condition-independent movement processing, and blocked-hex stopping behavior.
 Coordinate/pathfinding mechanics remain documented in MapsMovementGeometry.md.

 Client update backend